 So without any further ado, I present my 5 humble solutions to help reduce stress:

 Stop doing things that are making you more stressed out.
-I know this sounds a little â€œDuh.â€ But many students will do things that only work them up … Read More »
+I know this sounds a little â€œDuh.â€ But many … Read More »

 Coach Keys is our head coach and one of his main phrases is â€œWin The Dayâ€.
 It is a lifestyle that all Findlay Oiler football players have learned to live by.
 Coach explained to the team that to be a successful person in life, you must try win everyday.
 Taking each day one at a time and being the best person you can be towards everything you do. â€œWin The Dayâ€ is a simple phrase with an easy definition, but at times can be challenging.
 I take on the challenge each day as I go to every class and sit in the front row of all the classes.
 I also do all my homework assignments and turn them in on time.
 I work hard on the practice field and any other football activity and try to push my … Read More »